KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

     scsihw = "virtio-scsi-pci"
     # bootdisk = "scsi0"

-    # This is addeded to the default ciuser "ubuntu". "ssh-keygen -t rsa" was used to generate the key pair.
+    # This is added to the default ciuser "ubuntu". "ssh-keygen -t rsa" was used to generate the key pair.
 This is needed for Ansible to SSH with.
     sshkeys = "${file("~/.ssh/id_rsa.pub")}"

     disk { # The cloudinit disk needs to be defined explicitly for it to be mounted temporarily for cloud-init to run.